Pop a few fresh cherry tomatoes in your salad or make a bruschetta from scratch! – The choice is your as you grow your

 Which AeroGarden is best for growing tomatoes?

-All AeroGarden models can accommodate at least 1 variety of tomato.
+All AeroGarden models aside from the AeroGarden sprout can grow dwarf tomatoes.
 If you’re looking to grow big heirloom tomatoes it’s best to use the AeroGarden Farm.
 This model allows for taller plant growth under the lights which is needed for the tomato plant to thrive.

 The Miracle Grow seeds that the AeroGarden uses are selected for growing in small spaces.
 These “dwarf” varieties are genetically chosen to remain compact in your growing space.